-WSOA In-Flux is a publishing platform for architecture and interior design launched by Woodbury School of Architecture in 2020.
+WSOA In-Flux is a publishing platform for student work launched by Woodbury School of Architecture in 2020.

 Woodbury School of Architecture is distinguished by its multiple locations at the heart of the Southern California creative industries: Los Angeles, Hollywood and San Diego.
 Together, these sites form a critical infrastructure for architectural investigations.

 Our undergraduate and graduate programs prepare students to effect positive change in the built environment, to tackle theoretical debates, and to take on architecture and interior design as critical practices.
 We educate our students as entrepreneurs, citizen architects, and cultural builders equally committed to professional practice, theoretical discourse, social equity and to formal and technological inquiry.

 Our faculty are architects, designers, academics and policy makers practicing in Los Angeles, San Diego and Tijuana.
 This internationally recognized and award-winning group works closely with students to teach the skills required to push the limits of practice.

 Good design is a human right.
 Woodbury School of Architecture produces graduates who affirm the power of design to improve the built environment and the lives of others by addressing the pressing issues of our time.
 We transform our students into ethical, articulate and innovative design professionals prepared to lead in a world of accelerating technological change.

 The future belongs to Woodbury.
 Woodbury School of Architecture creates an environment that empowers our students to impact the future of the profession through meaningful built work.
 We imagine a world in which there are no disciplinary rights or wrongs, where diverse and sometimes contradictory values collide to generate new ideas, design innovation, unexpected practices, and the means to expand the influence of our discipline.